bcochofel/vagrant-monitoring-stack/README.md

 # Monitoring Stack

-This project deploys, using vagrant, 2 servers with Prometheus, Telegraf, M3DB, Grafana, and some more components.
+This project deploys, using vagrant, servers with Prometheus, Telegraf, M3DB, Grafana, and some more components.

-This can be used to test configurations.
+This can be used to test configurations for both Prometheus and Grafana.

 ## Prometheus